umutyazgan/hapra/README.md

 # docker build -t <image_name> .
 ```

+This application also has a configuration file, `hapra.cfg`.
+Right now
+only supported configuration is `READ_ONLY` which is set to `True` by
+default.
+This file will be located at `/etc/hapra.cfg` in the Docker
+container.
+You can edit the Dockerfile to change this location.

 Then use `docker run` to run the image you just built.
 You can use
 whatever `<container_name>` you like.
 This command assumes that your
 haproxy stat socket is located at `/var/lib/haproxy/` directory.
 If